TALK ADDRESSED TO MEMBERS AND FRIENDS OF THE DIPLOMATIC CORPS

 In this context of Spanish history, my great-grandfather’s parents were two of the first Spanish entrepreneurs.
 They owned a factory where they worked with glass and crystal.
 At that time, the terrible Spanish ill of envy, which has been called the national sport, was beginning to grow among business owners.
 At that point in time, when my great-great-grandparents already had two children and were expecting a third (my great-grandfather), it was already common in the more industrial provinces, like Cataluña and Valencia, for a business owner to hire assassins to kill other business owners who might overshadow him.
 My great-great-grandfather, fearing that this might happen to him, said to my great-great-grandmother, who was pregnant with my great-grandfather, “Inés, since I might be killed at any moment, if you want to fight to keep the business for your children, and as you cannot do it alone, I’m asking you to marry Serrano, the factory manager, after a prudent time.
 He is the only one who can take over for me in managing it.”
 Unfortunately, what he had feared came to pass, and my great-great-grandmother, although deeply saddened by her husband’s death, followed his advice and after a time married the man he had recommended.
 Despite the tragedy, and although the child she was carrying (my great-grandfather the photographer) never knew his biological father, she was happy to find that her third and last child – after two girls – was a boy.

-His teacher was Agrassot, a prestigious painter, part of whose work can be found in the Prado Museum; later, I will show you some of his paintings.
+His teacher was Agrassot, a prestigious painter, part of whose work can be found in the Prado Museum.
 At that moment in Valencia there was a group of excellent painters, but the only one to achieve fame outside of Spain was Sorolla.
 In the case of Sorolla, due either to good luck or a fluke, a great dealer appeared in his life; this was uncommon at that time, and thanks to his dealer and his excellent pictorial skills, Sorolla becomes internationally known.
 In fact, as you know, we speak of “the Sorollas of Havana,” “the Sorollas of New York” whose work we have seen in our own country.
 However, for me, the Sorolla who moves me the most is the one who brings Valencia’s beaches to life, as much for the people relaxing on the sand as for the hardworking fishermen hauling their catch out of the waves with the help of oxen.
-The influence of Sorolla, who belonged to the generation before my great-grandfather’s, can be seen in some of the photographs that I will show you; their themes are exactly the same as some of Sorolla’s paintings.
+The influence of Sorolla, who belonged to the generation before my great-grandfather’s, can be seen in some of the photographs; their themes are exactly the same as some of Sorolla’s paintings.

 As my great-grandfather, following his initial desire to be a painter, studied Fine Arts, had Agrassot as his teacher, who also taught and maintained relationships with some of the most famous painters of his time, such as Ramón Stolz Seguí, Manuel Benedito, Fillol, Beut, and others.
 He began his career, then, dedicated to painting, given that almost nothing was known of photography in Spain at that time.
-My great-grandfather counted the painters of the time among his friends (the reason why I have some of their paintings, which I will show you later).
-Since the painters of the time, which the exception of Sorolla, struggled to make ends meet, my aunts (his daughters) told me that they believed he felt obliged to help them if they couldn’t pay their bills and that for this reason there were always a great many paintings in their home, which were distributed among the children after his death.
+My great-grandfather counted the painters of the time among his friends .
+Since the painters of the time, which the exception of Sorolla, struggled to make ends meet, my aunts (his daughters) told me that they believed he felt obliged to help them if they couldn’t pay their bills and that for this reason there were always a great many paintings in their home.

 My great-grandfather married very young, and he was very much in love with his wife, my great-grandmother Mercedes.
 Proof of this was the palette that I still have hanging above my mantelpiece.
 It is the portrait that he made of her when they were courting in 1883, and on which you can read the dedication, “For Mercedes, from a great admirer of her beauty.”
 As you will see, it was the curious custom of the time for painters to give their loved ones the gift of a painting they had made themselves on one of their own palettes.
 One example that you will also be able to see is a palette painted by Beut, another prestigious contemporary painter and friend of my great-grandfather and given to him as a gift.
 You will see that this palette is a lovely painting of a Valencian alquería (a typical rural home of the bourgeoisie of that time).